-There is a common misconception that refusing a Preliminary Breath Test (PBT) is a criminal offense and will result in a loss of a driver’s license.
-Refusing a PBT after being pulled over or stopped for alleged drunk driving is not a crime and you will not lose your driver’s license if you refuse to take it.
-Refusing a PBT may result in a civil infraction ticket with NO POINTS and a fine of approximately $100.
+There is a common misconception that refusing a Preliminary Breath Test (PBT) (frequently called a “breathalizer”) is a criminal offense and will result in a loss of a driver’s license.
+Refusing a PBT after being pulled over or stopped for alleged drunken driving is not a crime.
+You can not lose your driver’s license if you refuse to take it.
+Refusing a PBT is a civil infraction with NO POINTS and a nominal fine.

 The police usually ask a driver to take a PBT after they’ve had the driver conduct field sobriety tests.
 Some officers request a PBT prior to sobriety tests and there is not an order that is mandated by law.
 Some police officers may tell you that you must take a PBT.
 That’s not true and you can refuse to take it, especially if you believe that you performed the police officers field sobriety tests well and to the best of your abilities.
 You also do not have to perform field sobriety tests and you can refuse them as well.
 No ticket or violation can be given for refusal to perform field sobriety tests.